 MDCS does not have a uniform, however students’ clothing choices and parents’ guidance of such are to be shaped by the clear guidelines given in the MDCS Dress Code.
 A Sports uniform is to be worn by students during PE and Sport classes, Interschool Sports Days and on some excursions.
-Sports T-Shirts are available for purchase in the MDCS Office at a cost of $40 each.
+Sports T-Shirts are available for purchase in the MDCS Office.

 Principles that guide the MDCS Dress Code: